HackYourFuture/JavaScript1/Week7/MAKEME.md

 ## Step 2: Issues

+_Deadline Monday_

 - Solve all your Git issues.
 DO NO CLOSE AN ISSUE WITHOUT AN EXPLANATION OR CODE COMMIT REFERENCING THAT ISSUE.

-## Step 3: Fix issues and API
+## Step 3: Fix issues

+_Deadline Thursday_

-- Fix the issues from the last week and make sure you explain how you fixed the issue in a comment (or commit message)
+- Fix the issues from the last weeks and make sure you explain how you fixed the issue in a comment (or commit message)

 ## Step 4: Some Challenges